Helixjoe/localwander-frontend/README.md

 # LocalWander

-A trip planning application to store, edit and share trips with other users on the platform.
+- A trip planning application to store, edit and share trips with other users on the platform.
+- Check out the backend [here](https://github.com/Helixjoe/localwander-backend)

 ## Installation